0xKourama/Elbanna-NP-Notes/Web-Penetration-Testing/XSS.md

       you can make it trigger this functionality to:
       change the victim's email address to one that you control,
       and then trigger a password reset to gain access to the account.
+- This type of exploit is typically referred to as **cross-site request forgery (CSRF)**,
+   which is slightly confusing because CSRF can also occur as a standalone vulnerability.
+   *When CSRF occurs as a standalone vulnerability,*
+      it can be patched using strategies like **anti-CSRF tokens**.
+      However, these strategies **do not provide any protection if an XSS vulnerability is also present.**